Ernst Posner: Career in the United States

 Posner spent the next twenty-two years working at American University.
 Posner, carrying on the dream of Solon J. Buck, began to establish a program for archivists in the United States.
 For a period of two years, beginning in 1939, Posner and Buck taught a class entitled "The History and Administration of Archives."
 Most of the students in the class were staff members of the National Archives.
 This included five archivists who would one day become presidents of the Society of American Archivists: Philip C. Brooks, Oliver W. Holmes, Philip Hamer, Elizabeth Edwards (later Elizabeth Hamer Kegan), and Herbert Angel.
 When Buck was appointed as the Archivist of the United States in 1941, Posner took control of the influential course.

 In 1943 Posner gave a famous lecture (later published as "Public Records under Military Occupation") which was among the first calls for plans to administer captured German records.
 In November 1944, Posner prepared a report on the German archival profession, including biographical sketches and estimates of political views, for 72 leading German archivists.
 He wrote numerous War Department manuals relating to German and Italian record-keeping practices and served as an advisor for the United States Army's Department Records Branch on German documents.
 These documents were eventually used as evidence at many crucial war crimes trials.

 Posner’s German heritage was questioned by many when he applied for citizenship in 1943.
-For example, Posner was accused by Senator Kenneth McKellar for attempting to make the bombing of the National Archive easier by switching the records boxes from cardboard into steel.
+For example, Posner was accused by Senator Kenneth McKellar for attempting to make the bombing of the National Archive easier by switching the records boxes from steel into cardboard.
 However, on February 16, 1944, Buck appeared before the Senate Subcommittee on Independent Agencies and defended Posner.

 Posner also held various positions at American University.
 They included acting as the chairman of the History Department (1947 - 1961), director of the School of Social Sciences and Public Affairs (1947 - 1961), and dean of the Graduate School (1955 - 1957).
 One of his responsibilities as Graduate School dean was counseling prospective students.
 This included Jacqueline Kennedy Onassis when she was considering working towards an M.A. in history.